-- MPRsingle,E-UTRA is the MPR defined for the E-UTRA transmission in TS 36.101 [4]

-MPRENDC is defined in Clause 6.2B.2.1.2
+- MPRsingle,E-UTRA is the MPR defined for the E-UTRA transmission in TS 36.101 [4]- MPREN-DC = MPRIM3 as defined in Clause 6.2B.2.1.2

-6.2B.2.1.2 MPR for power class 3 and power class 2
+6.2B.2.1.2 MPRIM3 for power class 3 and power class 2 to meet -13 dBm / 1MHz

-MPR in this clause is applicable for power class 3 and power class 2 UEs indicating IE dualPA-Architecture supported with the E-UTRA and NR power class, otherwise the UE can use as much MPR as needed to fulfil emissions requirements when scheduled with dual uplink transmission.
+MPR in this clause is relative to 23dBm for power class 3 cell groups and relative to 26 dBm for power class 2 cell groups for UEs indicating IE dualPA-Architecture supported with the E-UTRA and NR power classes being the same, otherwise the UE can use as much MPR as needed to fulfil emissions requirements when scheduled with dual uplink transmission.
 For UEs scheduled with single uplink transmission, MPR in clause 6.2.4 of TS 36.101 [4] and 6.2.3 of TS 38.101-1 [2] apply.
 For a UE supporting dynamic power sharing for DC_(n)71AA for which dual simultaneous uplink transmissions are mandatory and A-MPR defined in clause 6.2B.3.1.1 is applied as MPR.
 The allowed maximum output power reduction applied to transmission on the MCG and the SCG is defined as follows:

-MPRENDC = MA
+MPRIM3 = MA